-- Policy 6.3: To encourage voluntary annexation(s) of areas located within the Juno Beach adopted Annexation Area, the Town shall coordinate proposed land uses with those development interests to assure development of those areas that will be compatible with Juno Beach in the future, while providing appropriate incentives to induce annexations that promotes cohesive and uniform development. - Policy 6.4: In the event of future annexations that have sufficient size to site schools or colocate schools with public facilities such as: parks, libraries, and community centers prior to the amendment to incorporate the area into the Town Comprehensive Plan, the Town shall Coordinate with Palm Beach County School Board to determine the need to site a school in the annexed area.
-The Plan amendment will allow for a public school if there is a need. - Objective 7: To supply Palm Beach County, Department of Public Safety, Division of Emergency Management with population estimates and densities for Juno Beach upon request by the County. - Policy 7.1: The Town Manager shall provide up-to-date population estimates and densities of the population in Juno Beach upon request, to Palm Beach County for consideration and inclusion in its Comprehensive Emergency Management Plan (CEMP). - OBJECTIVE 8: To discourage urban sprawl in future development by maintaining an Annexation Area that is logical and practical regarding future extension and provision of urban services. - Policy 8.1: The Annexation Area map that has been coordinated and mutually agreed upon by the Town, Palm Beach County and neighboring municipalities that meets the intent of the Objective shall be revised and updated as necessary. - Objective 9: Maintain land development regulations including Planned Unit Development, mixed-use development or other development concepts. - Policy 9.1: The Town shall maintain in its zoning regulations and other appropriate land development regulations the use and implementation of these innovative development concepts. - Objective 10: The Town shall encourage sustainable design by supporting green initiatives for new developments and redevelopments.
+- Policy 6.3: To encourage voluntary annexation(s) of areas located within the Juno Beach adopted Annexation Area, the Town shall coordinate proposed land uses with development interests to ensure development of areas that will be compatible with Juno Beach in the future, while providing appropriate incentives to encourage annexations that promote cohesive and uniform development. - Policy 6.4: In the event of future annexations that have sufficient size to site schools or colocate schools with public facilities such as: parks, libraries, and community centers prior to the amendment to incorporate the area into the Town Comprehensive Plan, the Town shall coordinate with Palm Beach County School Board to determine the need to site a school in the annexed area.
+The Plan amendment will allow for a public school if there is a need. - Objective 7: To supply Palm Beach County, Department of Public Safety, Division of Emergency Management with population estimates and densities for Juno Beach upon request by the County. - Policy 7.1: The Town Manager shall provide up-to-date population estimates and densities of the population in Juno Beach upon request, to Palm Beach County for consideration and inclusion in its Comprehensive Emergency Management Plan (CEMP). - Objective 8: To discourage urban sprawl in future development by maintaining an Annexation Area that is logical and practical regarding future extension and provision of urban services. - Policy 8.1: The Annexation Area map that has been coordinated and mutually agreed upon by the Town, Palm Beach County and neighboring municipalities, and that meets the intent of the Objective, shall be revised and updated as necessary. - Objective 9: Maintain land development regulations for planned unit development, mixed-use development, and other development concepts. - Policy 9.1: The Town shall maintain in its zoning regulations, and other applicable land development regulations, the use and implementation of these innovative development concepts. - Objective 10: The Town shall encourage sustainable design by supporting green initiatives for new developments and redevelopments. - Policy 10.1: The Town shall encourage green policies and actions that support sustainability, in addition to reducing greenhouse gas emissions, fertilizer and pesticides.

-- Policy 10.1: The Town shall encourage green policies and actions that support sustainability, and reduce greenhouse gas emissions. - Policy 10.2: The Town will continue to support walkways, bike lanes, pedestrian interconnectivity and other design elements that encourage walkable communities and transit readiness. - Policy 10.3: The Town shall support green building construction that promotes certification by Leadership in Energy and Environmental Design (LEED), US Green Building Council (USGBC), Florida Green Building Coalition (FGBC) or any comparable certification organizations. - Objective 11: Encourage redevelopment while promoting strong sense of community, and consistent quality of design protecting neighborhood integrity and historic and environmental resources. - Policy 11.1.: The Town shall encourage infill and redevelopment of existing properties with consideration of the following:

-1. Address the impact of redevelopment activities on natural and historic resources.

-2. Provide for visual continuity of the community through the application of sound principles of architectural design and landscaping.

-3. Be consistent with the character of the neighborhood.
+- Policy 10.2: The Town will continue to support walkways, bike lanes, pedestrian interconnectivity and other design elements that encourage walkable communities and transit readiness. - Policy 10.3: The Town shall support green building construction that promotes certification by Leadership in Energy and Environmental Design (LEED), US Green Building Council (USGBC), Florida Green Building Coalition (FGBC) or any comparable certification organizations. - Objective 11: Encourage redevelopment while promoting strong sense of community, and consistent quality of design that protects neighborhood integrity and historic and environmental resources. - Policy 11.1: The Town shall encourage infill and redevelopment of existing properties with consideration of the following: - 1.
+Address the impact of redevelopment activities on natural and historic resources. - 2.
+Provide for visual continuity of the community through the application of sound principles of architectural design and landscaping. - 3.
+Be consistent with the character of the neighborhood.